Skip to content

 2. Select a Wi-Fi network from the available networks.

-Once the router is successfully connected to the internet, a green dot will appear next to the Wi-Fi network name.
+Once successfully connected to the internet, a green dot will appear in the Repeater section on the INTERNET page.

 Please refer to Connect to the Internet via an existing Wi-Fi network for detailed instructions.